paulhibbitts/demo-docsify-open-multicourse-starter-kit/docs/overview.md

 # Overview

-This could be a brief description of your MultiCourse Hub.
+This could be a brief description of your Docsify Open MultiCourse Hub.